chipsTM/scuffle/crates/h264/README.md

     extended_config: Some(extended_config),
 };

-// Creating a buffer to store the muxed bytestream let mut muxed = Vec::new();
+// Creating a buffer to store the built bytestream let mut built = Vec::new();

-// Muxing
+// Building
-config.mux(&mut muxed).unwrap();
+config.build(&mut built).unwrap();

 // Do something with it!
 ```

-For more examples, check out the tests in the source code for the mux function.
+For more examples, check out the tests in the source code for the build function.

 ## Status